hmcts/ops-runbooks/oncall/README.md

 This folder describes access requirements and how to do common tasks when a person is on-call.

-It is recommended that you request and setup your IDAM access in advance of going on-call, Step 1 of IDAM access section.
+It is required that you go through this document before going on-call, and verify you have access to all components.

 ## Azure Active Directory Groups